geniusyield/smart-order-router/README.md

 ### Backpack

 This is an order matching bot implementation that is meant to be modular and polymorphic.
-It uses backpack to support this goal.
-Backpack is surprisingly flexible, supporting signature merging and signature thinning.
+It uses backpack to reach this goal.
+Backpack is extremely flexible, supporting signature merging and signature thinning.
 This may be especially relevant for modular orderbot implementations.
 [Signature thinning](https://github.com/danidiaz/really-small-backpack-example/tree/master/lesson4-signature-thinning) is when an indefinite library depends on a signature but only demands a subset of said signature, allowing an implementation that only implements said subset of the interface to be used merrily with the library.

-Solid resource for learning backpack: [GitHub - danidiaz/really-small-backpack-example: A really small example of the Backpack module system for Haskell](https://github.com/danidiaz/really-small-backpack-example)
+To get started with Backpack, please see the following example: [A really small example of the Backpack module system for Haskell](https://github.com/danidiaz/really-small-backpack-example)

 ## Strategies